-^{}The letter equivalent of a P grade is a C- / 1.67 or higher for undergraduate courses and a B / 3.0 or higher for graduate courses.
+\The letter equivalent of a P grade is a B / 3.0 or higher for graduate courses.

 Pass/No Pass Grades

 In graduate courses, the grading option cannot be changed from the traditional A - F grading scale to the Pass/No Pass grading system.